 Writer Spoken Word Artist Video Creator Storyteller

-Mitzy Sky shares her journey through writing, videography, and the spoken word.
+Mitzy Sky is an award-winning poet who writes to transmute the pain to love.
+She’s consciously unlearning messages that hindered her from living wholeheartedly.
 Her focus is on letting go of internalized oppression to move forward from shame to presence, beyond labels.

 Having a little fun with Damian Junior Gong Marley tune - A Me Name Junior Gong